google/ExoPlayer/README.md

 ## Current status

-AndroidX Media is currently in beta and we welcome your feedback via the [issue tracker][].
-Please consult the [release notes][] for more details about the beta release.
+AndroidX Media is currently in release candidate and we welcome your feedback via the [issue tracker][].
+Please consult the [release notes][] for more details about the current release.

-ExoPlayer's new home will be in AndroidX Media, but for now we are publishing it both in AndroidX Media and via the existing [ExoPlayer project][].
-While AndroidX Media is in beta we recommend that production apps using ExoPlayer continue to depend on the existing ExoPlayer project.
-We are still handling ExoPlayer issues on the [ExoPlayer issue tracker][].
+ExoPlayer's new home will be in AndroidX Media, but for now we are publishing it both in AndroidX Media and via the existing [ExoPlayer project][] and we are still handling ExoPlayer issues on the [ExoPlayer issue tracker][].

 You'll find some [Media3 documentation on developer.android.com][], including a [migration guide for existing ExoPlayer and MediaSession users][].